 If important parties cannot be placed neatly in the square, it is usually because they are coalitions of differing ideas and interests - Democrats and Republicans in the United States , for instance.
 In Britain, the division between parties seemed more clear-cut at one time.
 But the Labour Party today is a coalition, too.
-It is not a working-class party as such though its rockbottom votes come as a result of people thinking it is.
+It is not a working-class party as such though its rock-bottom votes come as a result of people thinking it is.
 It cannot be equated with theoretical social-democracy, though some of its protagonists are democratic socialists.
 It has the duty, often neglected, of defending trade union and co-operative interests, but it has links with management, too.
-Its middle-class Fabian thinking dominated parliamentary tactics, though again, some of its MPs have been toned-down state communists, their idea of socialism late Lenin or early Stalin, adapted and by giving the police some useful tasks with which to occupy themselves.
-The police become concerned with traffic control, for instance, which however more socially useful it might be, would hardly be handed to a Gestapo with its hands full.
-It is like using the army for flood relief.
+Its middle-class Fabian thinking dominated parliamentary tactics, though again, some of its MPs have been toned-down state communists, their idea of socialism late Lenin or early Stalin, adapted to democratic ideas and rejecting the violence associated with Bolshevism rather than the general theory.